rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

 !!! quote "Bitcoiners are a toxic cult preventing BTC from succeeding."

-This is clearly disingenuous because no one would ever use this line of reasoning for any other asset.
+This is clearly disingenuous because no one would use this line of reasoning for other assets.
 Would you refuse to buy a house because some home owner was a jerk on the Internet?
 And more importantly, why would anyone care